 Taught Postgraduate Funding

-The scholarship is awarded as a fee reduction and is allocated on the academic excellence of the applicant or high potential of the applicant.
+The scholarships are awarded as a fee reduction and are allocated based on the academic excellence of the applicant or high potential of the applicant.

 For further information about making an application please email firstname.lastname@example.org

 Alumni Loyalty Scholarship

 Lancaster University will offer a reduction in tuition fees for all taught Masters programmes for eligible applicants, determined by the level of undergraduate or postgraduate award achieved.